 where the SM part contains contributions from the diagrams with only SM particles and the non-SM part (indicated as ``n/SM'') originates from the diagrams with at least one non-SM particle.

 At the one-loop level, the following identity holds,

 where in this equation the symbols ``$\;\widehat{\;}\;$'' and ``$\;\widetilde{\;}\;$'' are used to denote the SM part of the MSSM Higgs self-energy renormali{\sz}ed in the \DR scheme and the SM Higgs self-energy renormali{\sz}ed in the \MS scheme, respectively.
 This equation means that the SM contributions in the full MSSM self-energy computed in the \DR scheme, $\widehat{\Sigma}_{hh}^{\SM}$, have the same analytic form as the self-energy computed in the SM in the \MS scheme, $\widetilde{\Sigma}_{hh}^{\SM}$.
-In \Eq{ch6:eq8} the replacement rule on the right-hand side, $P^{\SM} \to P^{\MSSM}$, implies that all \MS SM parameters in the SM self-energy have to be replaced by their \DR MSSM counterparts without additional shifts.
-At the two-loop level, a relation analogous to \Eq{ch6:eq8} holds for the SM-type corrections to the Higgs mass proportional to the Yukawa couplings, i.e.\ the corrections of $\order{\alt^2,\alt \alb,\alb^2}$ without including any parameter shifts in the one-loop self-energy.
+In \Eq{ch6:eq8} the replacement rule on the right-hand side, $P^{\SM} \to P^{\MSSM}$, implies that all \MS SM parameters in the SM self-energy have to be replaced by their \DR MSSM counterparts without additional shifts.\footnote{We assume that the self-energies on the left- and the right-hand sides of \Eq{ch6:eq8} are expressed in terms of quark masses and vacuum expectation values of the SM-like Higgs.
+In this parametri{\sz}ation, the SM self-energy in the full MSSM does not depend on non-SM parameters.} At the two-loop level, a relation analogous to \Eq{ch6:eq8} holds for the SM-type corrections to the Higgs mass proportional to the Yukawa couplings, i.e.\ the corrections of $\order{\alt^2,\alt \alb,\alb^2}$ without including any parameter shifts in the one-loop self-energy.